Thomas Posthumous Hoby: Death and memorials

-Hoby died on 30 December 1640 and was entombed with the remains of his wife in the Hackness parish church.
+Hoby died aged 74 on 30 December 1640 and was entombed with the remains of his wife in the Hackness parish church.
 By a will dated 28 March 1640, he left his manor of Hackness to John Sydenham of Brympton in Somerset, the son of his first cousin Alice Hoby, daughter of Sir William Hoby of Hayles, who was Hoby's uncle.
 He made further bequests to other members of the Sydenham family, and he also left each of his servants three years' wages.
 A memorial to him was erected in the church at Hackness in 1682 by Sir John Posthumous Sydenham (1643–1696), the son of Hoby's principal heir and a knight of the shire for Somerset.
 There is an even more impressive memorial to him in All Saints' Church, Bisham, where a painted statue of Hoby is among a family group on his mother's monument in the Hoby chapel.

 Although Hoby had no children, his brother Edward's natural son Peregrine Hoby (1602–1679) was the father of Sir Edward Hoby, 1st Baronet (1634–1675), whose baronetcy continued until the fifth Baronet died in 1766.